keu/docs/guides/airflow-databricks.md

 The `DatabricksRunNowOperator` should be used when you have an existing job defined in your Databricks workspace that you want to trigger using Airflow.
 The `DatabricksSubmitRunOperator` should be used if you want to manage the definition of your Databricks job and its cluster configuration within Airflow.
 Both operators allow you to run the job on a Databricks General Purpose cluster you've already created or on a separate Job Cluster that is created for the job and terminated upon the job’s completion.

-Documentation for both operators can be found [here](https://registry.astronomer.io/providers/databricks?type=operators).
+Documentation for both operators can be found on the [Astronomer Registry](https://registry.astronomer.io/providers/databricks?type=operators).

 ## Example - Using Airflow with Databricks

-Below, is an example DAG that makes use of both the `DatabricksSubmitRunOperator` and the `DatabricksRunNowOperator`.
-Before diving into the DAG itself, you'll review the prerequisites.
+You'll now learn how to write a DAG that makes use of both the `DatabricksSubmitRunOperator` and the `DatabricksRunNowOperator`.
+Before diving into the DAG itself, you need to set up your environment to run Databricks jobs.

 ### Create a Databricks connection

-In order to use any Databricks hooks or operators, you will first need to create an Airflow connection that will allow Airflow to talk to your Databricks account.
-In general, Databricks recommends using a Personal Access Token (PAT) to authenticate to the Databricks REST API.
+In order to use any Databricks hooks or operators, you first need to create an Airflow connection that allows Airflow to talk to your Databricks account.
+In general, Databricks recommends using a personal access token (PAT) to authenticate to the Databricks REST API.
 For more information on how to generate a PAT for your account, read the [Managing dependencies in data pipelines](https://docs.databricks.com/dev-tools/data-pipelines.html).

 For this example, you'll use the PAT authentication method and set up a connection using the Airflow UI.
 It should look something like this:

 ![Databricks Connection](/img/guides/databricks_connection.png)

-The Host should be your Databricks workspace URL, and your PAT should be added as a JSON-formatted Extra.
+The **Host** should be your Databricks workspace URL, and your PAT should be added as a JSON block in **Extra**.

 Note that it is also possible to use your login credentials to authenticate, although this isn't Databricks' recommended method of authentication.
 To use this method, you would enter the username and password you use to sign in to your Databricks account in the Login and Password fields of the connection.